khwilo/pat_search/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# PATENT AND SCIENTIFIC ARTICLES SEMANTIC SEARCH

+This web application collects data on patents and scientific articles for searching and use by relevant people (**academia**).
+It identifies relationships between patents and scientific articles using the capabilities of the [semantic Web](https://en.wikipedia.org/wiki/Semantic_Web).

-* Ruby version
+## Ruby version

-* System dependencies
+##System dependencies

-* Configuration
+## Configuration

-* Database creation
+## Database creation

-* Database initialization
+## Database initialization

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+## Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+## Deployment instructions

-* ...
+Created with love by Khwilo W. Kabaka.
+Find me on [Twitter](https://twitter.com/Khwilo).
+Open issues are welcomed.